Frequently Asked Questions

 Goal Profiles

-Clients can choose from three types of Goal Profiles: 1) Skills Profile: This profile is based on data from established frameworks like the European Skills, Competences, Qualifications and Occupations taxonomy (ESCO) and the U.S. Occupational Information Network (O*NET), which describe various skills, competences, roles, and occupations.
-The client can optionally supplement this with specific information about their organization or the role, such as job descriptions, job postings, or input from experts like hiring managers or subject matter experts.
-2) Selection Profile: This is the Skills Profile combined with data provided by the client about their previously hired candidates for the role.
-For example, if past hires for a position consistently scored high on a natural brain preference like ‘Perceptive Observing', the Goal Profile is refined to give this trait greater weight.
-The client supplies the historical hiring data, and BrainsFirst develops the refined profile.
-3) Performance Profile: This profile is generated based on the NeurOlympics results of the client's current employees.
-The client facilitates employee participation in the NeurOlympics and provides their performance data.
-Based on this data, BrainsFirst defines the cognitive profile associated with successful performance in a specific function, context, or role.
+Customers can choose from 3 types of Goal Profiles: 1) The Skill-based profile is based on data from the European Skills, Competences, Qualifications and Occupations taxonomy (ESCO) and the American Occupational Information Network (O*NET), which describe skills, competencies, roles, and jobs.
+The customer can supplement the databases themselves with specific information about the organization and/or the role.
+2) The Selection-based profile is a Skills profile supplemented with data from previously hired candidates.
+For example: If all candidates previously hired score high on the natural brain preference 'Perceptive Observation', the Goal Profile is sharpened so that 'Perceptive Observation' becomes more important.
+3) The Performance-based profile is based on the game results of employees.
+The customer ensures that all employees play the NeurOlympics and provides information about their performance.
+Based on this, BrainsFirst determines the cognitive profile required to be successful in a certain job, context, or role.

 Demo layers